roycuadra/Home-automation-system/README.md

 - A simple **web server** runs on port 80.
 - The server displays an HTML interface with **ON/OFF buttons**.
 - Clicking a button sends a **GET request** to toggle GPIO12 (D4 on ESP8266).
-- A **buzzer** gives audio feedback every time the button is pressed.

 ---

 ## 🔌 Wiring Guide